Jesper941/Pizzeria/TESTING.md

 * [Menu Page] ( Pass - Checked the "menus.html" using https://validator.w3.org/nu/#textarea )
 * [Index Page] ( Pass - Checked the "findus.html" using https://validator.w3.org/nu/#textarea )
 * [Style.css] ( Pass .
 Checked the "style.css" using )

+### LIGHTHOUSE

+My Lighthouse score were really good for accessability.
+The performance was not so great so i will try to improve on that part.

+MENU PAGE

 - - -